D080 · QHC1 · WGU

 Q8 Q11

-The IMF (International Monetary Fund) maintains global financial stability.
-Its primary function: help countries experiencing balance of payments problems — when a country imports far more than it exports and runs out of foreign currency reserves.
-The IMF provides short-term financing to stabilize the situation before it spreads globally.
+The International Monetary Fund exists to maintain global financial stability.
+Its specific job is helping countries that are experiencing balance of payments crises — situations where a country is importing far more than it's exporting, running out of foreign currency reserves, and unable to pay its international debts.
+Left unchecked, these crises spread.
+The IMF steps in with short-term emergency financing to stabilize the situation before it cascades.

 IMF